 Known as the Centro Historico, Mexico City’s center is a must-visit area with its colonial landmarks and the celebrated ancient Aztec Templo Mayor.
 The center’s Zocalo is the largest square in all of Latin America.
 More than 1,500 buildings in this center area have been deemed historically valuable, so there is plenty to see just by exploring the historic center of Mexico City.
 La Catedral is the largest in the Americas and a major attraction of the Centro Historico.

 the historic city center is a UNESCO World Heritage Site.
 It is where the Aztecs ruled their empire and where sixteenth-century Spaniards began to build the city it has become today.
-The main plaza, or Zocalo, is a popular site of cultural festivals.
+The main plaza, or Zocalo, is a popular site for cultural festivals.
 When visiting the city center, be sure to see the National Palace, the Metropolitan Cathedral, and the Templo mayor’s Museum and ruins.

 This UNESCO World Heritage Site is in the southern borough of the city.
 It is famous for its canals and ‘floating gardens.’
 The canal system is a major tourist attraction, but it hints at the city’s Pre-Columbian past.
 Visitors come to take rides on barges known as trajineras, similar to gondolas but brightly painted in Mexican styles.